ivorscott/blog2/content/posts/2020-03-23-the-ultimate-go-and-react-development-setup-with-docker-part-2.md

 During testing, we programmatically created a temporary database.
 In the background, the test database leveraged the same seeding and migration functionality we saw earlier.
 This enables our tests to set things up before they run.

 # Conclusion

+We saw that project structure is a big deal in GO.
+You're going to have a difficult time laying out your project architecture in Go if you are used to creating folders to organize your code.
+In demonstrating the web framework, we saw that at times it's best to build things yourself to not build a black box bewteen components.
+The choice between whether or not to use an ORM is a big deal that can come back to haunt you later, the less data abstraction layers the more transparent your architecture will be.
+There's a ton of value working with a transparent architecture you actually understand.
+People coding in Go as their first language may have an advantage here, coming from Node I have to unlearn habits that are preceived as code smell in Go.
+But I truly believe the langauge is worth mastering because of it's design choices, concurrency model, code profiling tools, and great standard library.